Multiresolution analysis on spectra of hermitian matrices: Introduction

 constitutes an orthonormal Hilbert basis of $L^{2}(V)$.
 Here $L^2(V)$ is with respect to the Lebesgue measure on $V$ and $\Gamma$ acts on $L^{2}(V)$ via $\gamma.\psi(x) = \psi(\gamma^{-1}x).$ The standard approach to this problem is to obtain the wavelet basis \eqref{wav_basis} from a multiresolution analysis (see e.g. \cite{baggett1999generalized, madych1993some, wojtaszczyk}), and in general the size $r$ of the wavelet set depends on the determinant of the expansive automorphism.
 In non-Euclidean settings, such as on manifolds, concepts of multiresolution analysis are often less natural.
 There is a broad literature on wavelet analysis and multiresolution on spheres, see e.g. \cite{FNS18} and \cite{FFP16} for a more general background about wavelet methods on manifolds.
 Let us also mention \cite{Pap11} among further concepts of non-Euclidean multiresolution analyses and \cite{OOR06} for a non-Euclidean (continuous) wavelet transform on rectangular matrix spaces.
 In \cite{roslerRauhut} a radial multiresolution for $SO(3)$-invariant functions on $\R^{3}$ was introduced.
 It was based on the natural hypergroup translation on the orbit space $(\mathbb R^3)^{SO(3)}\cong [0,\infty[,$ and the intimate connection of the characters of this hypergroup (certain Bessel functions) to the Tchebychef polynomials of second kind played a crucial role.
 For structural reasons, this concept cannot be generalized to $SO(n)$-invariant functions on $\R^{n}$ for $n >3.$

-In the present paper, we consider the space $V=\text{Herm}(n)$ of Hermitian $n\times n$-matrices as a Euclidean space with the trace form $\langle X,Y\rangle = \text{tr}(XY).$ It is naturally acted upon by the unitary group $U(n)$ via conjugation.
+In the present paper, we consider the space $V=\text{Herm}(n)$ of Hermitian $n\times n$-matrices as a Euclidean space, with the trace form $\langle X,Y\rangle = \text{tr}(XY)$ as scalar product.
+It is naturally acted upon by the unitary group $U(n)$ via conjugation, i.e. $(u, X)\mapsto u.X=uXu^{-1}$.
+Note that these transformations are orthogonal with respect to the trace form.
 In various analytic contexts, such as random matrix theory, one is interested in the space $L^{2}(\text{Herm}(n))^{U(n)}$ consisting of functions $f\in L^2(\text{Herm}(n))$ which are invariant under this action, i.e. depend only on the eigenvalues of their argument.
 It seems natural to exploit the additional geometric invariance also in wavelet analysis, in order to obtain a discrete wavelet decomposition of $L^{2}(\text{Herm}(n))^{U(n)}.$ Identifying $U(n)$-orbits in $\text{Herm}(n)$ with their ordered spectrum via the spectral theorem will also reduce the dimension of the underlying space from $n^{2}$ to $n$.
 In a closely related way, one could consider functions on the space $\text{SHerm}(n)= \{X \in \text{Herm}(n): \text{tr}\, X =0\},$ which are radial in the sense of conjugation invariance under $SU(n).$ As we shall describe in the appendix (Section \ref{appendix}), the setting of \cite{roslerRauhut} just corresponds to $SU(2)$-invariant analysis on $\text{SHerm}(2)$.

 The goal of the present paper is to generalize the concepts of \cite{roslerRauhut} to higher rank, namely to analysis on $\text{Herm}(n)$ which is radial in the sense of $U(n)$-invariance.
 We shall introduce a radial multiresolution on $\text{Herm}(n)$ and characterize radial orthonormal wavelet bases.
 A key ingredient will be the definition of a generalized translation operator on $L^{2}(\text{Herm}(n))^{U(n)}$, as classical translations of $U(n)$-invariant function need not to be $U(n)$-invariant again.
 We identify the orbit space of the action of $U(n)$ on $\text{Herm}(n)$ with the closed cone